Dohxis/Boxmagedon/README.md

 Ludum Dare 32
 -------------

-This is an entry for LudumDare 32. game is built with `Javascript` and `Phaser`.
+This is an entry for LudumDare 32.
+Game is built with `Javascript` and `Phaser`.

 ### Todo
 * ~~Movement~~